-Figure 5.30.2.9.2-1: 5G System architecture with access to SNPN using credentials from Credentials Holder using AAA Server
+Figure 5.30.2.9.2-1: 5G System architecture with access to subscribed SNPN using credentials from Credentials Holder using AAA Server

-NOTE: The NSSAAF deployed in the SNPN can support primary authentication in the SNPN using credentials from Credentials Holder using a AAA Server (as depicted) and/or the NSSAAF can support Network Slice-Specific Authentication and Authorization with a Network Slice-Specific AAA Server (not depicted).
+NOTE: The NSSAAF deployed in the subscribed SNPN can support primary authentication in the subscribed SNPN using credentials from Credentials Holder using a AAA Server (as depicted) and/or the NSSAAF can support Network Slice-Specific Authentication and Authorization with a Network Slice-Specific AAA Server (not depicted).

 5.30.2.9.3 Credentials Holder using AUSF and UDM for primary authentication and authorization

-An SNPN may support primary authentication and authorization of UEs that use credentials from a Credentials Holder using AUSF and UDM.
+A non-subscribed SNPN may support primary authentication and authorization of UEs that use credentials from a Credentials Holder using AUSF and UDM.
 The Credentials Holder may be an SNPN or a PLMN.
-The Credentials Holder UDM provides to SNPN the subscription data.
+The subscription data resides in the Credentials Holder UDM and can be provided to the non-subscribed SNPN.

 NOTE 1: A list of functionalities not supported in SNPN is provided in clause 5.30.2.0.